 Kisspeptin-54

-The full-length 54-amino-acid form of kisspeptin — the master upstream regulator of the reproductive hormone axis.
-More potent and longer-acting than Kisspeptin-10 due to additional receptor-binding domains in the longer sequence.
-Being studied for fertility treatment, hypogonadism diagnosis, and reproductive disorders.
-May offer a more physiological approach to stimulating reproductive hormone production than GnRH or HCG.
+The full-length 54-amino-acid form of kisspeptin — the master regulator of reproductive hormones.
+More potent and longer-acting than Kisspeptin-10.
+Being studied for fertility treatment, low testosterone diagnosis, and reproductive disorders.
+May offer a more natural approach to stimulating reproductive hormone production than GnRH or HCG.

 Administration